bglezseoane/gitcher/docs/useCases.md

 ## Interactive mode

 Use `gitcher` command to open the interactive console.
 Once this is done, *gitcher* automatically assert cherfile is reachable.
 If not, offers you to create it [C].
-Then automatically list your preset profiles [L].
+Then automatically list your preset profiles [[L], [O]].
 Next ask you for orders:

 - `s` to set a profile to current directory repository [S].
 - `g` to set a profile as global git profile [G].